-Caching - Set to cache the results for the guery.
+Caching - Set to cache the results for the query.

-No: Set by default.
-Result will be processed 'fresh' when the query is run.
+No: This is the default value.
+Select this option to ensure results are processed 'fresh' when the query is run.

 Yes: Set to turn caching on for the query.
 The results will be held based on the Permanence setting below: